 Push a Policy Rule to a Subset of Firewalls

-The ability to target a rule enables you to keep policies centralized on Panorama; it offers visibility and efficiency in managing the rules.
-Instead of creating local rules on a only or virtual system, targeted rules allow you to define the rules (as shared or device group pre- or post-rules) on Panorama (for details, see Device Group Policies) and improves visibility and efficiency in managing the rules.
+The ability to target a rule enables you to keep policies centralized on Panorama.
+Targeted rules allow you to define the rules (as shared or device group pre- or post-rules) on Panorama (for details, see Device Group Policies) and improves visibility and efficiency in managing the rules.

 - Create a rule.In this example, we define a pre-rule in the Security rulebase that permits users on the internal network to access the servers in the DMZ.